 13th month salary (Aguinaldo)

-All employees receive a mandatory 13th-month salary paid in two installments on June 30 and December 18.
-Each installment equals 50% of the highest monthly wage earned during the preceding six-month period.
-Standard social security contributions apply to aguinaldo payments.
+All hires receive a mandatory 13th-month salary paid in two installments.
+The first is due June 30, the second December 18.
+Each installment equals 50% of the highest monthly wage the teammate earned during the preceding six-month period.
+Standard social security contributions apply to these payments, so the employer cost exceeds the face value of the bonus itself.

 Paid leave entitlements

-Annual leave is seniority-based: 14 calendar days for employees under 5 years of service, 21 days for 5–10 years, 28 days for 10–20 years, and 35 days for over 20 years.
-These are calendar days, not business days.
+Annual leave scales with tenure at the company: 14 calendar days for hires with under 5 years of service, 21 days for 5-10 years, 28 days for 10-20 years, and 35 days for those with over 20 years.
+These are calendar days, not business days, which is a common source of confusion for US companies new to Argentine labor law.

 All-in yearly cost per engineer in Argentina